 The Wake-Up Call is a weekly analysis of higher education research, news and survey data, as well as industry events, and insider perspectives – delivered to your inbox every Tuesday morning.
 Subscribe today.

-All Wake-Up Call content and Eduventures Research is available in Encoura Data Lab, a service that is exclusive to members of ACT | NRCCUA.
+All Wake-Up Call content and Eduventures Research is available in the Encoura Platform, a service that is exclusive to Encoura members.

 What I Learned in 2022: Six Analyst Reflections

 As has become an end-of-year tradition at Eduventures, we ask our team to reflect on something specific they learned through their research over the past year.

 Reviewing My 2022 Higher Education Predictions: Marginally Right, Delayed, Wrong

 In the early days of 2022—buffeted by a few “small” things such as Omicron, massive federal stimulus, roaring inflation, an acute labor shortage, and a sky-high stock market—I fearlessly made three predictions for higher education, something I do every year.